 As the sun begins to rise, so do the birds, flapping off from their watery bedrooms and heading to nearby agricultural fields to fuel up before returning to northern breeding grounds, around February.

 For 32 years, the Festival of the Cranes has celebrated this ritual the week before Thanksgiving with photography workshops, lectures, and activities.
-While the in-person festival is canceled this year due to Covid-19 restrictions, the birds will still be there.
-(A virtual Crane Fiesta 2020, scheduled for November 19-21, includes a variety of photography and birding webinars.)
+But winter at the refuge can be a magical time no matter when you visit.

 PARK RANGER AMANDA WALKER reflects on the magic of Bosque del Apache’s winter days.

 "Mornings in November here typically start very cold.
 Occasionally the wetlands have a thin layer of ice over them.
 People arrive early, at dawn, waiting for birds like sandhill cranes and snow geese to leave the wetlands and move to the agricultural fields.
 It can be quite a spectacle.

 The typical behavior is for geese to all take off at once and head to those fields.
 The cranes take off in smaller groups of three or four flying right over your head.
 It’s not all at one time; birds are on their own schedule.
 You need to be patient and wait for that activity.

 As the day progresses, the sun comes up, and the ice melts, you remove the layers you came in and you continue to watch the birds.
 Sandhill cranes are known for dancing and sparring with one another.
 Watching those behaviors can be really enchanting.

 There’s also the opportunity to observe other wildlife that is typical year-round at Bosque del Apache, like javelina or maybe a bobcat.
 It brings a lot of people here to experience wildlife.